Skip to main content

 positionDecimalPlaces: "5",

-// New market instrument configuration
+// Instrument configuration

 instrument: {},

-// Optional new market metadata, tags
+// Optional new futures market metadata, tags.

 metadata: [],